ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

     #Is 3 greater than 1 and is 3 greater than 5?
     3 > 1 & 3 > 5

-    #Is 3 greater than 1 or 5?
+    #Is 3 greater than 1 or is 3 greater than 5?
     3 > 1 | 3 > 5

+    #The NOT operator switches the value of a boolean
+    print(!TRUE) # this is printing the output of the opration NOT(TRUE) = FALSE
+    print(!FALSE) # this is printing the output of the operation NOT(FALSE) = TRUE

+    #

 ## R Data Objects